hscstudio/yii2-cart/README.md

 =======================

 This extension is improvisation of omnilight/yii2-shopping-cart.
 It's add shopping cart systems for Yii framework 2.0.
-It have feature for save to some medium, they are session (default), cookie, database, and cookie_database.
+It have feature for save to some medium, they are session (default), cookie, database, cookie_database, session_database.

 What's is the meaning of the cookie_database?
 It's feature that save cart data to cookie if user is guest, and save to database if user is logged user.

+What's is the meaning of the session_database?
+It's feature that save cart data to session if user is guest, and save to database if user is logged user.

 Installation
 ------------